 Assemble the rotor adjusting sleeve (07) as described in Pump Reassembly, Section E and position it on a flat surface with the drive end down.
-If removed, install the spring pin (07AF) in the bearing retaining nut (07AD).

-Position the cartridge seal assembly in the rotor adjusting sleeve assembly so the notch in the back of the stationary element aligns with the spring pin.
-Use a suitably sized sleeve and an arbor (or hydraulic) press to press the seat sleeve over the end of the bearing retaining nut (07AD) until the notch in the back of the stationary element is fully seated over the spring pin.
+Position the cartridge seal assembly in the rotor adjusting sleeve assembly so the stationary element pins align with the holes in the bearing retaining nut (07AD).
+Use a suitably sized sleeve and an arbor (or hydraulic) press to press the seat sleeve over the end of the bearing retaining nut (07AD) until bottomed.

-Oil the O-ring (O) and install it in the groove in the O.D. of the seat sleeve (05N).
 Position the seat sleeve over the shoulder on the bearing retaining nut (07AD) and press it on until fully seated.

-Proceed to install the rotor adjusting sleeve assembly as described in Pump Reassembly, Section E.
+Proceed to install the rotor adjusting sleeve assembly and seal unit as described in Pump Reassembly, Section E.